Dietary

 The dietetic technician program of Stark State College will provide general and technical course work required to prepare the student to acquire the skills, knowledge and competencies defined by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics for successfully passing the competency examination for the Registered Dietetic Technician.
 The program is designed to meet the needs of the community in regards to the constantly changing environment of nutrition and dietetics and to prepare the student for a transferable advanced education in the area of dietetics.

-After graduation, you’ll be eligible to take the national computer-based registration exam for dietetic technicians administered by the Commission on Dietetic Registration, the credentialing agency for AND (see www.cdrnet.org).
+After graduation, you’ll be eligible to take the national computer-based registration exam for nutrition and dietetics technicians administered by the Commission on Dietetic Registration, the credentialing agency for AND (see www.cdrnet.org).
 Fifty hours of continuing professional educational requirements is required every five years.

 Your pathway to a degree